 Heat the olive oil until it raises small bubbles on a wooden cooking tool.
 Now fry the zucchini slices in small portions until they are golden brown.
 You’ll need some patience when doing this – it takes longer than you think to get the right colourisation.

 Don’t be afraid to deep fry.
 The slices won’t be oily if you take them out of the oil with a slotted spoon or strainer, as you drain them immediately while they’re still quite hot.
-We place them on a layer of paper and dab them with another paper from the top.
+We also dab them with another piece of paper from above.

 The finished fried slices have lost a lot of water, you’ll be amazed at how much the volume shrinks.
 Now let the zucchini cool briefly before moving on.

-Now it’s time to put on the water for the spaghetti.
-For spaghetti, take a fairly large pot (4 to 5 liters) and salt the water generously for this recipe, i.e. 2 tsp of salt per liter of water (rule of thumb: pasta water should be as salty as the sea).
+Now it’s time to boil the water for the pasta, we recommend Spaghetti.
+Take a large pot and salt the water generously for this dish, i.e. 2 teaspoons of salt per litre of water (rule of thumb: pasta water should be as salty as the sea).

-The garlic flavor will be very subtle and delicate this way.
-Heat some oil in a wide pan (you can use some of the frying oil here) to medium temperature and let the two garlic cloves gently infuse in it.
+The garlic flavour remains very subtle and delicate this way.
+Heat some oil in a wide pan (you can use some of the frying oil here) over a medium heat and sauté the garlic cloves gently.

-Now add the zucchini slices and the plucked basil leaves and fry everything in the pan with some pepper.
-We also add a pinch of cinnamon which enhances the aroma of the zucchini.
-It is an interesting effect that cinnamon does not taste sweet in this constellation but only aromatic.
-You won’t need much heat for this, it’s just a matter of making sure all the ingredients are warm and well combined until they meet the pasta.
+Now add the courgettes and basil leaves and continue to sauté everything with a little pepper.
+We also add a pinch of cinnamon to emphasise the flavour of the courgette.
+Interestingly, the cinnamon doesn’t taste sweet at all in this constellation, just aromatic.
+You still only need a little heat, it’s just a matter of ensuring that all the ingredients are warm and the flavours are well combined until they come into contact with the pasta.

-When the water in the pot is boiling, add the spaghetti.
-Here’s a little tip to keep the spaghetti from sticking: hold the bundle in the center of the pot with one hand, then twist it with the other.
+When the water in the pot is boiling, add the pasta.
+Here’s a little tip for Spaghetti: Hold the bundle upright in the centre of the pot with one hand and then twist it with the other.

-When you let go, the individual spaghetti will fan out evenly on their own.
-The spaghetti will slide into the pot all at the same time, needing little assistance with a fork to submerge all at once.
+When you let go, the spaghetti will fan out evenly on its own.
+You only need a little help with a fork to dip them all in at the same time.
 Perfect!

 Now take the garlic cloves out of the pan.